hashkat/hashkat/docs/input.md

   true
 ```

-Setting to *true* creates the *tweets_distro.dat* and *retweets_distro.dat* output files, which contain the relative distributions for every possible number of tweets and retweets respectively that an agent can make in a given simulation.
+Setting to *true* creates the *tweets_distro.dat* and *retweets_distro.dat* output files, which contain the respective distributions for every possible number of tweets and retweets that agents have made in the network simulation.

 #### Retweet Visualization